Caesar's civil war: Background

 Political agitation to strip Caesar of his command and his legions had already started in the spring of 51 BC: M Claudius Marcellus argued in that year that the capture of Alesia and victory over Vercingetorix meant that Caesar's provincia (i.e., task) in Gaul was completed and therefore his command had lapsed.
 He also argued that Caesar's expected desire to stand for a second consulship in absentia was no longer justified after his victory.
 Regardless, the Senate rejected Marcellus' motion, as well as his later motion to declare Caesar's term in Gaul to end on 1 March 50 BC.
-At this time, Pompey was also instrumental in rejecting the proposed motions.
+Pompey was also instrumental in rejecting the proposed motions.

-Subsequent to the summer of 50, "positions had been hardened and events progressed irreversibly toward cataclysm", with Pompey now rejecting Caesar's standing for a second consulship until he gave up his army and provinces.
+After the summer of 50, "positions had been hardened and events progressed irreversibly toward cataclysm", with Pompey now rejecting Caesar's standing for a second consulship until he gave up his army and provinces.
 The Senate as a whole was relatively pacific, strongly supporting a proposal by Caesar's ally C Scribonius Curio, who was then tribune of the plebs, that both Pompey and Caesar give up their armies and commands.
-The proposal passed in the Senate by 370 in favour to 22 against on 1 December 50 BC, it was rejected by Pompey and the consul.
-The consul, C Claudius Marcellus then seized upon rumours that Caesar was preparing to invade Italy and charged Pompey with defending the city and the Republic.
+The proposal passed in the Senate by 370 to 22 on 1 December 50 BC, but it was rejected by Pompey and the consul.
+The consul, C Claudius Marcellus, then seized upon rumours that Caesar was preparing to invade Italy and charged Pompey with defending the city and the Republic.

 One of the reasons given as to why Caesar decided to go to war was that he would be prosecuted for legal irregularities during his consulship in 59 BC and violations of various laws passed by Pompey in the late 50s, the consequence of which would be ignominious exile.
 However, the prosecution theory emerging from Suetonious and Pollio is in "highly dubious territory" and "dubious in the extreme".
 There is no evidence from the period 50–49 BC that anyone was seriously planning on putting Caesar on trial.
 Caesar's choice to fight the civil war was motivated by his mostly stumbling in efforts to attain a second consulship and triumph, in which failure to do so would have jeopardised his political future.
 Moreover, war in 49 BC was advantageous for Caesar, who had continued military preparations while Pompey and the republicans had barely started preparing.